The pros and cons of SSM.

 The Massachusetts Supreme Court granted same sex

-couples the right to marry starting 2004-MAY-20.
-The federal government in Canada authorized SSMs across the country.
+couples the right to marry a year later, starting 2004-MAY-20.
+The federal government in Canada authorized SSMs across the country in mid-2005.
 The only exception was Prince Edward Island whose government was initially unable to figure out how to marry same-sex couples.
 They were heavily motivated to find a way after being faced with a lawsuit by a lesbian couple.
 They quickly fell into line with the rest of the country.

 These five changes were painful experiences for many North Americans at